heroku/heroku-repo/README.md

     $ heroku repo:purge_cache -a appname

 This will delete the contents of the build cache stored in the repository.
 This is done inside a run process on the application.

+### rebuild

+    $ heroku repo:rebuild -a appname

+This will empty the remote repository and push the repository up again, effectively triggering an app rebuild.